The Fado

 The rock and the song

 Beyond Fado, Portugal has spawned many interesting artists!
 These include, of course, singer-songwriter Rui Veloso, whose lyrical, intelligent lyrics have accompanied the Portuguese in their daily lives for three decades.
 Militant singer Zeca Afonso also offered his audience songs of revolt which, in their own way, helped bring about the Carnation Revolution.
-The Gaiteiros de Lisboa, a collective that draws on folklore for a most poignant result, are also worth noting.
+The Gaiteiros de Lisboa, a collective that draws on folklore for the most poignant of results, are also worth a mention.
 Danças Ocultas is an original quartet of diatonic accordionists whose artistic director is none other than Gabriel Gomes, a former Madredeus, as is Rodrigo Leão, who is pursuing a solo career as a composer of inspired contemporary music.
 The discography of Maria João and Mario Laginha should also be followed.
 The former has an exceptional voice, while the latter accompanies her with finesse.

 On the rock front, the legendary Xutos e Pontapés, with their fiery stage performances, Santos & Pecadores, recognizable by the husky voice of their singer Olavo Bilac, and UHF, who emerged from the 1970s scene, have dominated the scene for over thirty years...
 GNR (Grupo Novo Rock) emerged from the new wave scene of the 1980s.
 Lately, the pop-rock of A Naifa, Blasted Mechanism and its otherworldly costumes, the instrumental music group Dead Combo, or The Legendary Tigerman and the Wraygunn and their atypical universes have been making headlines, just like António Variações, an original and unclassifiable character, a meteorite of the 1980s.
 The Porto scene is alive and kicking thanks to Papercutz, First Breath After Coma, Best Youth Coma and Holy Nothing.